Vision: Everyone feels responsible for social justice & is active in promoting & ensuring it.

-Mission: to inspire and empower people to take action for social justice through learning from human rights movements and the arts.
+Mission: to galvanise people to take action for social justice through learning about human rights movements and the arts.

 ‘We are caught in an inescapable network of mutuality, tied in a single garment of destiny.

 Whatever affects one directly, affects all indirectly.’
 (Dr. Martin Luther King, Jr. 1963)

 Dr. King’s belief that our lives are inextricably interrelated and his call for solidarity is a message that transcends time, place and issue and the US civil rights movement remains a universal symbol for people fighting for social justice on every continent.
 Our first project is a touring exhibition focused on the US civil rights movement and its music which tells the stories of some of the less well-known women, men and children involved.
 We also highlight some of the many struggles for freedom in the UK.
 The exhibition and related activities examine key events, themes and tactics, demonstrating what leads people to become and stay active in campaigns.
 We illustrate how the civil rights movement was influenced in part by the history of dissent in the UK and the US movement affected people, organisations, government and culture in the UK and worldwide.
 It also helped inspire subsequent women’s, peace and gay liberation movements.
 As the exhibition travels, we link with local communities, incorporating lessons from UK campaigns for human rights.
 Using arts and intergenerational activities, we show how change for social justice can happen led by ‘people like us’.

 Below is an interview with Carrie Supple on the eve of the Footsteps to Freedom in the North East exhibition.
 With thanks to Peter Woods from Good Cause TV.

 Read all about our work in ‘Teaching Citizenship‘ (Issue 43), the journal of the Association for Citizenship Teaching (ACT).

 See our 2015-2016 annual report here

 A message from our patron Lord Herman Ouseley: